TradingView Change Timeframe: Shortcuts & Custom Intervals Explained

-- Swing traders often find their sweet spot with the 1-hour or 4-hour views.
+- Swing traders often find their rhythm on the 1-hour or 4-hour views.

 | Trading Style | Common Timeframes | Primary Use Case |